adam-ecodia/books/christian/christian-books-list.md

 ## Rotation

-- Last summarized: Mere Christianity
+- Last summarized: The Screwtape Letters
-- Current position: 1 (next: The Screwtape Letters)
+- Current position: 2 (next: The Pursuit of God)

 ## Books